ieee-ashoka/Ashoka-washingmachine-IoT/README.md

 - Deliver this status information to users **remotely** through an app or website
 - Ensure **status updates** are available with **less than 2 minutes delay**
 - Use **non-invasive** and **cost-effective** sensor solutions

 ---

-## 📁 Repository Structure

-The repository is organized by prototype versions, each represented by a folder like `proto1`, `proto2`, etc.

-Each prototype folder contains:

-- `hardware/`: Information about the circuitry, sensors, and microcontroller used
-- `software/`: Microcontroller code and any additional scripts/software used for data transmission and collection

-Please refer to the `README.md` or documentation files inside each `protoX/` folder for:

-- Circuit diagrams
-- Sensor details
-- Known issues
-- Setup instructions

----

-## 🔧 Technologies Used

-- **Microcontrollers** (e.g., ESP8266 / ESP32)
-- **Non-invasive sensors** (e.g., vibration sensors, current clamps)
-- **IoT protocols** (e.g., MQTT, HTTP)
-- **Web/App interfaces** for user interaction
-- **Cloud/database** integration for status tracking

----